+A casual date involves two people accompanying each other and participating in an activity or event that they both find interesting.
 This may include a meal, a movie, a concert or an evening at a club or bar.
 Usually, there are no romantic emotions involved in this type of encounter; the focus is on enjoying a mutually enjoyable social activity.
 Both parties are free to date other people and there is no commitment to continue dating each other.
 They are mostly interested in having a good time.

+Exclusive dating occurs when both parties make a commitment to date only each other.
 This typically occurs some time between one to six months after the first date.
 It's the next logical step after casual dating and it gives both of you an opportunity to discover if you are involved in a serious relationship that may ultimately lead to a lasting commitment that may result in marriage.
 Exclusive dating is a learning process; after one or more exclusive dating experiences, singles often have a better understanding of the kind of life partner they seek.

+Group dating takes place when two or more couples agree to share an outing together.
 The advantages of this kind of date include an informal atmosphere with less pressure on each participant.
 In particular, men and women who tend to be shy can benefit from this type of meeting.
 They can become acquainted with someone they are interested in while enjoying the company of friends who are already in an established relationship.

+When on a blind date, neither party knows the other before they meet at the agreed destination.
 This arrangement often involves group dating.
 For example, a friend of yours brings along another person who will be your date for the evening.
 When meeting a blind date on a one-to-one basis, it’s advisable to choose a public venue with plenty of other people around, in case the date turns out badly.

+Speed dating is an innovative way to look for a social partner.
 It usually involves a brief meeting with several prospective dates within a set period of time.
 In 15 minutes or less, you have the opportunity to decide if the person seated opposite from you is someone you might like to get to know better -- or not.
 If you are willing to go on a date with any of the participants, phone numbers or email addresses are exchanged.
 Cards are provided to jot down notes about each person you meet.